Noise Suppression Benchmark

 Results

 The figure below shows the average performance of each engine on the original pre-mixed dataset.
+The smaller the value, the closer the output is to clean speech in terms of intelligibility.

 A more detailed view can be obtained by re-mixing the dataset at a specific noise level: